ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-6-3.md

 ## Conclusion

 Utilizing feedback is a powerful approach for continuously improving sales and operations planning.
 By establishing feedback collection mechanisms, identifying key feedback areas, analyzing and prioritizing feedback, implementing actionable improvements, and maintaining a feedback loop for continuous monitoring and iteration, organizations can enhance their S&OP processes and align them with market demands.
-In the next chapter, we will explore the role of technology and automation in agile S&OP implementation.